WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - a good usage of fargate would be **load testing**, where you have **docker image of test automation framework** deployed.

+#### Forcing new deployment

+- this is needed to force the underlying deployment to use the latest pushed image

+* you **might need to restart the ECS agent** when you use _Service Auto Scalling_

 #### Security

 - with **awsvpc** network mode you can **attach security groups to ENIs**.